hamersaw/cqdb/README.md

 Overview
 --------
-A distributed database for fuzzy matching string fields of records.
+A distributed database for fuzzy matching entities.

 Examples
 --------